 Visiting Strasbourg in the Summer

-There are two things that we did when visiting Strasbourg in June that I do not recommend: the train tour and the boat tour.
-While I am sure that both are wonderful during other times of the year, if it is warm during your visit, I suggest you skip both of these.
+While I am sure that both are wonderful during other times of the year, if it is hot during your visit, I suggest you skip both of these.

 Strasbourg does not use air conditioning for either of these tours and you are in the hot sun during most of them (depending on where you sit it could be entirely in the sun).

 It was so uncomfortably hot that none in my party was able to enjoy either of these experiences.
-In fact, we jumped off the train tour early because we couldn’t bare it any longer.
+In fact, we jumped off the train tour early because we couldn’t bear it any longer.

 Instead of wasting money on these, I would suggest you to purchase a local walking tour with a guide.
-It is fairly inexpensive and a better option for the warmer months of the year.

 If you are looking for other things to do in the area, you can easily take day trips to places like Colmar, France and Frieburg, Germany which are also pretty incredible cities to visit.